 Inspired by Gospel values, the Society of St. Vincent de Paul, a Catholic lay organization, leads women and men to join together to grow spiritually by offering person-to-person service to the needy and suffering in the tradition of its founder, Blessed Frédéric Ozanam, and patron, St. Vincent de Paul.

-In fiscal year 2014, the Society assisted 264,859 people, provided $6.3 million in direct aid and distributed $6.1 million in in-kind goods to those in need.
+In fiscal year 2017, the Society assisted 287,000 people, provided $7.4 million in direct aid to those in need.
 One of the oldest and most well-respected charities in St. Louis, the Society is a proud member of the United Way of Greater St. Louis.
 As a Catholic lay organization, an essential part of the Society’s work is to maintain the confidentiality and dignity of those being served, regardless of religion, race, ethnicity or age.

 See God in the faces of the poor.